Forensic Medicine & Health Law

 Its missions are:

-The organization of the UMJ allows:
+The organization of the UMJ allows for:

 It includes an area for relatives and a technical area reserved for professionals.